Habit Change

 Make the right choice the easiest choice.

-- Put a book on your pillow so it’s the first thing you see at night.
+• Put a book on your pillow so it’s the first thing you see at night.

-- Set your phone to grayscale—it makes the screen less appealing.
+• Set your phone to grayscale—it makes the screen less appealing.

-- Use “Do Not Disturb” by default, not as an exception.
+• Use “Do Not Disturb” by default, not as an exception.

 4. Design Your Defaults

-Most people never change default settings.
+Many people never change default settings.
 Use this to your advantage.

-- Turn off all non-essential notifications.
+• Turn off all non-essential notifications.
 If it’s not a call or a text from a human, it can wait.

-- Remove your email app from your home screen.
+• Remove your email app from your home screen.
 Check email intentionally, not reactively.

-- Set your browser homepage to something calm—a blank page, a to-do list, or a focus app.
+• Set your browser homepage to something calm—a blank page, a to-do list, or a focus app.

-Minded: Environment Design in Action
+minded: Environment Design in Action

-This is exactly the philosophy behind Minded.
-Instead of relying on your willpower to resist the pull of a new tab, Minded changes the environment itself.
+This is exactly the philosophy behind minded.
+Instead of relying on your willpower to resist the pull of a new tab, minded changes the environment itself.

-When you open a new tab—the moment of highest vulnerability—Minded intercepts the autopilot.
+When you open a new tab—the moment of highest vulnerability—minded intercepts the autopilot.
 It presents a calm interface, a simple question about your mood or intention.
 This isn’t about blocking or restricting.
 It’s about inserting a pause into an environment designed to eliminate pauses.

 That pause is the friction.
 And friction, applied at the right moment, is more powerful than any amount of willpower.